 That means it will only buy you about 30% of what it could in the early 80s*.
 To put that into perspective, just imagine being handed a £1 ice cream cone that is two-thirds smaller than you were expecting.

-Inflation means the value of your savings will also shrink.
+Inflation means the value of your savings might shrink if prices rise faster than your interest rate.
+It is possible that your money will grow by 3% but the cost of goods and services could increase by 3.5% during the same period.
 But there are ways to counter that – the first step being to seek expert advice.

 Independent financial adviser Steve Hudson, from our partners Wren Sterling, explains: “If a client had invested £100,000 ten years ago, it would now need to have grown to £132,915 just to have broken even.